Cloudneeti/docs_cloudneeti/configuration.md

 ![Introduction](/images/Introduction.png)

 ### STEP 2:
-Next step of the Wizard will ask you to enter Subscription details for which you would want CloudNeeti to monitor and get alerted on your security and compliance posture of the entire environment, all fields are mandatory.
+Next step of the Wizard will ask you to enter Subscription details for which you would want Cloudneeti to monitor and get alerted on your security and compliance posture of the entire environment, all fields are mandatory.

 ![Setup Subscription](/images/SetupSubscription.png)